Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ## Conclusion

-Setting up a local Vagrant based multi-node Kubernetes set-up is now easy and straightforward.
+A lot of simplification has been achived with Kubernetes version 1.2, which makes it more straightforward to establish a local Vagrant-based multi-node Kubernetes set-up.

-For doing simple development using Kubernetes locally seems like quite a overkill as the installation takes a lot of time and the set-up takes up quite a lot of resources.
-For managing a production ready environment it looks like a good fit, although then controlling things on a more fine-grained level using yaml-based configuration will make more sense.
-A lot of simplification has been achieved with version 1.2, although many examples still refer to older terminology and the best practices will surely change.
+For doing simple development, using Kubernetes locally may be an overkill as the installation and set-up is time and resource intensive.
+For managing a production-ready environment, however, it looks like a good fit--although controlling things on a more fine-grained level using yaml-based configuration will make more sense.

-It will be interesting to see if Kubernetes will take into use the simpler networking model that was introduced with Docker 1.9.
-The Docker version in Kubernetes 1.2 seems to be 1.9 series, but I'd guess that they will quite quickly move to the 1.10 series.
+It will be interesting to see if Kubernetes will use the simpler networking model that was introduced with Docker 1.9.
+The Docker version in Kubernetes 1.2 seems to be 1.9 series, but may move quickly to the 1.10 series.

-For some reason the included Innoflux and Grafana don't seem to start if there is only one worker node running, but with two worker nodes they started successfully.